 The unique spectacle that is the Grand National attracts viewers from across the world, many of them experiencing the event for the first time.

-When placing a bet on their chosen horse, most are swayed by the colours and pattern of the silks the jockeys wear, often choosing their favourite combination to take a punt on!
+When placing a bet on their chosen horse, most are swayed by the colours and pattern of the silks the jockeys and runners wear, often choosing their favourite combination to take a punt on!

 But the Grand National colours and silks have more significance than helping race-goers and viewers to pick their runner.
 Find out the history and meaning behind the jockeys’ colours.

 Why do Grand National jockeys wear different colours?